cucumber007/QuickDynalist/docs/SYNC.md

 ## High-level architecture

-Sync is **[pull-first reconciliation](PULL-FIRST-RECONCILIATION.md)** from Dynalist API into local ObjectBox storage, with safeguards for local pending edits.
+Sync is **[pull-first reconciliation](PULL-FIRST-RECONCILIATION.md)** from Dynalist API into local [ObjectBox](OBJECTBOX.md) storage, with safeguards for local pending edits.

+Existing local items are matched to remote Dynalist nodes by server identifiers first, with a fallback to `(content, createdTime)` for items that do not yet have stable server IDs.
+Here, matching means finding the local item that represents the same server-side Dynalist node.

+Because local edits are uploaded by separate item jobs, a full sync can pull server data before those edits have reached Dynalist.

+Local pending edits are protected during this process.
+The `syncJob` field marks items that have pending local add/edit/move/delete work.
+Items marked with a local `syncJob` are not overwritten by pulled server data and are not treated as deletable simply because they are missing from the remote read.
+This lets local item jobs finish separately while full sync still brings the rest of the database closer to server state.

 Main pieces: